rasmus-kirk/halo/documents/thesis/05-arith/05-spec.md

 ### Relative Wires

 \begin{definition}[Relative Wires]
-Relative wires, are wires that are suffixed to the vector of input wires of a gate; it is a subvector at the end.
+Relative wires, are wires that are suffixed to the vector of input wires of a gate; it is a sub-vector at the end.
 Relative wires cannot be mentioned in the gate's pre-constraints, thus there are no cell wires of it defined by its properad.
 \end{definition}

 \begin{definition}[Relative Gate]